Tintaldra

 Tintaldra is a popular spot for fishing, camping, and water-based recreation on the Upper Murray, attracting visitors to its iconic river flats and forest surrounds that form part of the broader Alpine region.
 The historic Tintaldra Hotel and the Corryong township (around 35 km south) provide the nearest services.
 Residents enjoy an exceptionally peaceful rural lifestyle surrounded by the Snowy Mountains foothills, and the area is popular with retirees, hobby farmers, and those seeking a genuine off-the-beaten-track escape.

-Tintaldra falls under postcode 3708 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Benambra (Northern Victoria) electorate.
+Tintaldra falls under postcode 3708 and is governed by the Towong Council (Local Government Area).
+For federal elections, residents vote in the electorate of Indi, while state elections fall under the Benambra (Northern Victoria) electorate.

 Location